sajibcse68/MyDailyLearn/blockchain/overview.md

 common to see T-shirts announcing that you can create a token in just five lines of code.
 Of course, this is a `double-edged sword`. **It’s easy to write code, but it’s very hard to write good and secure code.**

+## Ether Basics

+### Ether Currency Units

+Ethereum’s currency unit is called `ether`, identified also as `“ETH”` or with the symbols `Ξ` (from the Greek letter `“Xi”` that looks like a stylized capital E) or, less often, ♦: for example, 1 ether, or 1 ETH, or Ξ1, or ♦1.

+Ether is subdivided into smaller units, down to the smallest unit possible, which is named `wei`. `One ether is 1 quintillion wei` (1 * 10^18 or 1,000,000,000,000,000,000).

+`Ethereum is the system, ether is the currency.`